Last Updated on

 Don’t expect public transit to be working in the center.

 On King’s Day, Amsterdam public transit will be far less functional.
 Although it will be working on the outskirts, you’ll need to walk a fairly long distance.
+If you’re thinking about going out, it’s usually best to go out close to your neighborhood as it will take longer to get everywhere due to the crowds.

 Don’t bother bringing your bike.
-Bike parking/biking in center on King’s Day is an impossible task.
+Bike parking/biking in the center on King’s Day is an impossible task.
 It’s definitely possible on the outskirts, but I recommend taking the train or bus into Amsterdam Centraal and walking from there.

 Expect the trains to be packed.